-A list of the world’s most expensive violins in 2021.
+Learn what is the world’s most expensive violin in 2021.

 How much would you pay for a violin?
 Whether you’re an admirer of music or a long-term violinist, you’ve probably heard of certain violins having an eye-watering price tag.
 Talented violin makers, like Guarneri del Gesù and Antonio Stradivari, are responsible for creating some of the most expensive and high-quality violins in the world.
 You may have heard of the legendary “Strad” violin, or some of the record-setting Christie’s auction lots.

 The most expensive violin in the world sold for $16 million, although the Messiah Stradivari is valued at $20 million.
 The price for these violins comes not only from their violin maker and quality, but the famous composers and violinists who previously owned the instrument.
 Read on to find out more about the most expensive violins in the world and where they are now.